carlostellez/zititex/docs/aws-s3-deployment.md

 ### Issue: S3 sync fails with permissions error

 **Solution**: Verify IAM user has correct permissions and credentials are valid.

+### Issue: CloudFront invalidation fails with "NoSuchDistribution"

+**Problem**: The CloudFront distribution ID doesn't exist or is incorrect.

+**Solutions**:

+1. **If you haven't set up CloudFront yet** (using S3 only):
+   - This is fine!
+Your site will work with S3 alone
+   - The workflow will skip the CloudFront invalidation step automatically
+   - No action needed

+2. **If you want to use CloudFront**:
+   - Verify the distribution ID is correct in AWS Console
+   - Go to CloudFront → Distributions
+   - Copy the correct Distribution ID (starts with "E")
+   - Update GitHub Secret `CF_DISTRIBUTION_ID` with correct value

+3. **If you want to remove CloudFront completely**:
+   - Delete the `CF_DISTRIBUTION_ID` secret from GitHub
+   - The workflow will automatically skip CloudFront steps

 ## Performance Optimization